About Oregon Health Authority:

 The Oregon Council on Problem Gambling was established in 1996 and has been an affiliate of the National Council on Problem Gambling since 1998.
 The Council’s purpose is to promote the health of Oregonians by supporting efforts to minimize gambling-related harm through research, education, and advocacy.

-About Washington State DSHS – Division of Behavioral Health & Recovery Problem Gambling Program:
+About Washington State Health Care Authority – Division of Behavioral Health and Recovery: